 Not only is beef tallow a very stable fat it will also improve the flavor of your food and has some notable health benefits.

-Being dairy-free, tallow fat is a good option for those with with dairy sensitivities.
+Being dairy-free, tallow fat is a good option for those with dairy sensitivities.

 Beyond our bodies, we can consider the health of our economies and environment too.
 Tallow is a sustainable fat that adds value to animal parts that may otherwise be wasted.
 Consuming organ meats and odd bits like fat trimmings and suet are important ways to use all parts of the animal.